eesmer/DebianDC/Documentation/decisions/0002-debian13-openbox-migration.md

 The initial versions of the DebianDC project were developed using the Debian 11 (Bullseye) base and the LXDE desktop environment.

+As the project evolved:
+- The number and scope of tools increased
+- More scripts and supporting components were added for Samba Active Directory management
+- Long-term maintenance, release upgrades, and package lifecycle considerations became more prominent